Azure-Samples/container-apps-azapi-terraform/README.md

 | order by TimeGenerated desc
 ```

-The following images shows the the type of response to expect from the command.
+The following images shows the type of response to expect from the command.

 ![Logs](./images/logs.png)